-4.6.27 The crop protection product storage facility should comply with all the appropriate national or local regulations.
-It must have non-absorbent shelves such as metal or rigid plastic material to minimize the problem of contamination due to spillage.

-- 4.6.28 Chemicals should be stored in a well-lighted, sound and secure structure, with access limited to the authorized personnel only.
-The structure should be located and constructed to minimize the risk of contaminating produce and should be equipped with emergency facilities in the event of a chemical spill, fire and other natural or man-made calamities. - 4.6.29 Crop protection products should be stored in its original container with legible labels. - 4.6.30 Proper segregation in the storage of crop protection products should be observed.
+- 4.6.5.1 The crop protection product (covering both solid and liquid formulations) storage facility should comply with all the appropriate national or local regulations.
+It must have non-absorbent shelves such as metal or rigid plastic material to minimize the problem of contamination due to spillage. - 4.6.5.2 Chemicals should be stored in a well-lighted, well-ventilated, sound and secure structure, with access limited to the authorized personnel only.
+The structure should be located and constructed to minimize the risk of contaminating produce and should be equipped with emergency facilities in the event of a chemical spill, fire and other natural or man-made calamities. - 4.6.5.3 Crop protection products should be stored in the original container with a legible label in accordance with the labelling requirements of the competent authority. - 4.6.5.4 Proper segregation in the storage of crop protection products should be observed.
+Liquid formulations of chemicals must not be stored on shelves above powders.